 Alta – probably the best in Utah (which makes it a contender for best in the U.S.).
 Great snow, great terrain, good prices, and low risk of crowds.
 No boarders, which will put many people off, and little apres-ski (but well under an hour from Salt Lake City).
 You’ll see a large proportion of beautiful smiles from Las Vegas orthodontist dental work.
 There are a number of top notch orthodontists from Las Vegas who have moved north to Salt Lake City to practice their profession.
 Kids, teens and adults have benefited from these professionals who are “armed” with the latest technologies ensuring you will eventually have a “beautiful smile” with a drastic improvement in appearance and self-esteem.

 With the availability of the internet, people who enjoy US slot games, poker, roulette, blackjack etc don’t have to drive to the nearest land based casino to play their favorite games.
 After a full day of skiing at any Utah ski resort, you can head back to your room, turn on your computer and play the evening away at any number of online casinos.
-It used to be that folks who enjoyed both gambling and skiing would stop off in Los Vegas or Salt Lake City before heading out to a ski resort.
+And there are websites that provide info on slots legal for US players.
+It used to be that folks who enjoyed both gambling and skiing would stop off in Las Vegas or Salt Lake City before heading out to a ski resort.
 And if you like the social thing and the atmosphere of land based casino you can still do that.
 However, being able to combine all day skiing and then have some fun playing casino games on a computer is pretty nifty too.

 Beaver Mountain – excellent terrain, especially for green & blue levels.
 Low cost & quite friendly make this a perfect place for laid back skiers who love backcountry or families looking for a gentler hill.
 Good food, but don’t waste too much time looking for nightlife in Logan.